Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Chemotherapy

-Chemotherapy improves the survival of patients with limited-stage disease (LD) or extensive-stage disease (ED), but it is curative in only a minority of patients.[
+Chemotherapy improves the survival of patients with limited-stage disease (LD) or extensive-stage disease (ED), but it is curative in only a few patients.[

 The combination of platinum and etoposide is the most widely used standard chemotherapeutic regimen.[